Pedropfuenmayor/python-algorithms/README.md

 ## Quick Run Hotkey

-You can quickly run the current Python file by pressing `Command + J` followed by `K`.
+You can quickly run the current Python file by pressing `Control + J`.

 ## Project Organization